Chimney Cap

 Moisture in Your Fireplace

-If you notice moisture in your fireplace, it can be due to various reasons such as, a damaged chimney crown, damaged chimney flashing, or a bent or broken chimney cap.
-Make sure you check all, especially your chimney cap as it is one of the main barriers protecting water from getting inside your chimney.
+If you notice moisture in your fireplace, it can be due to various reasons such as a damaged chimney crown or flashing or a bent or broken chimney cap.
+Make sure you check all these things, especially your chimney cap, as it is one of the main barriers protecting your chimney from water infiltration.

 Storms

-If you’ve recently experienced strong winds or a storm in your area, you might want to check if your chimney cap is still secured and safe.
-If you notice that your cap is gone, bent, or not in the right position, it’s a cause of concern.
+If you’ve recently experienced strong winds or a storm in your area, you might want to make sure your chimney cap is still secured and safe.
+If you notice that your cap is gone, bent, or not in the right position, it’s cause for concern.

-No matter how tightly screwed, strong winds can loosen chimney caps and blow them off your chimney.
-If not, these winds are strong enough to significantly damage or bend your chimney cap.
+No matter how tightly affixed, strong winds can loosen caps and damage them or simply blow them right off your chimney.

 Rust

-Rust is the enemy of almost all chimney parts including your chimney cap.
+Rust is the enemy of almost all chimney parts.
 If there are signs of corrosion and serious amounts of rust on your chimney cap, it’s time for a replacement.
 Rust can weaken your chimney cap and it’s only a matter of time before small animals will be able to tear it off and enter your chimney.

 Chimney Cap Maintenance

-To prevent your chimney cap from catching rust or getting damaged, its maintenance is of utmost importance.
+To prevent your chimney cap from rusting or sustaining damage, its maintenance is of utmost importance.
 Here’s how to maintain your chimney cap:

 Use Seasoned Wood

-Unseasoned wood has moisture that produces black smoke that contains by-products of combustion when burnt.
+Unseasoned wood has moisture that produces black smoke.
+That smoke contains by-products of combustion.
 Creosote is made from these combustion by-products.

 Since seasoned wood doesn’t have much moisture, it produces little creosote.

-Pro Tip: When burning fire, stack the logs to allow for air to flow between them.
+Pro Tip: When burning fire, stack the logs to allow for airflow between them.
 This will produce a hotter fire that will consume more wood, reducing the chances of creosote production.

 Regular Cleaning

 While using seasoned wood would considerably reduce the creosote deposits, they’ll still be present.
-So, regular cleaning of your chimney cap mesh is important so that the creosote deposit and debris can be removed from the mesh to unclog it.
+Regular cleaning of your chimney cap mesh is important so that the creosote deposit and debris can be removed.

 To do that, you’ll have to climb up to the roof and see if you’ve got access to the mesh.
 If so, you can use a wire brush to remove the creosote and debris.
 However, if you cannot safely reach the chimney cap mesh, it’s best to call professional help.